Muscle spindle: Development

+Genetic pathways critical for spindle formation include neuregulin-1 signaling via ErbB receptors, which induce intrafusal fiber differentiation upon sensory innervation.
+Disruption of these pathways impairs proprioception, as seen in gene knockout models.

 It is also believed that muscle spindles play a critical role in sensorimotor development.
+Additionally, gain-of-function mutations in HRAS (e.g.: G12S) observed in Costello syndrome are associated with increased spindle number, providing insight into genetic regulation of spindle density.

 Clinical significance

+Dysfunction in muscle spindle signaling has been implicated in sensory neuropathies and coordination disorders such as ataxia.
+Enhanced understanding of genetic mutations affecting spindle development (e.g. HRAS and Egr3-linked pathways) opens avenues for targeted therapies in proprioceptive deficits and neuromuscular diseases.

 After stroke or spinal cord injury in humans, spastic hypertonia (spastic paralysis) often develops, whereby the stretch reflex in flexor muscles of the arms and extensor muscles of the legs is overly sensitive.
 This results in abnormal postures, stiffness and contractures.
 Hypertonia may be the result of over-sensitivity of alpha motor neurons and interneurons to the Ia and II afferent signals.